zoyamasood/ds2002-course/README.md

 ## Updating your fork

-To stay current with new releases into the course repository, follow these two simple steps:
+To stay current with new releases into the course repository, follow these steps:

 1. Add an upstream source
 ```